 The photocell R1 and resistor R2 create a potential divider that fixes the base bias of Q1.
 When it is dark, the photocell exhibits an increased resistance, leading to a zero bias on the base of Q1, due to which, Q1 and the relay RY1 remain switched off.

 In case an adequate level of light is detected on the photocell LDR, its resistance level quickly falls to some lower magnitudes. and a biasing potential is allowed to reach the base of Q1.
 This switches ON relay RY1, whose contacts is used to control an external circuit or load.

-The next figure shows how the first circuit can be transformed into a darkness activated relay circuit.
+The second LDR project shows how the first circuit can be transformed into a darkness activated relay circuit.